manasa-arun/python/content/en/Tips/get-unique-values-from-list-python.md

 ## Conclusion

-In this article we discussed about the various methods by the help of which we can get the unique values from a list.
+In this article we discussed about the various methods by the help of which we can get the unique values from a python list.

 We started off by discussing the novice method and then slowly increasing the complexity of the code by using external python modules and classes.